gofynd/fdk-client-golang/documentation/PLATFORM.md

 Success.
-Returns the list of devices linked to the application Check the example shown below or refer `EdcAggregatorListResponseSchema` for more details.
+Returns the list of devices linked to the application Check the example shown below or refer `EdcAggregatorAndModelListResponseSchema` for more details.

-Schema: `EdcAggregatorListResponse`
+Schema: `EdcAggregatorAndModelListResponse`